taylorsilva/posts/automatically-set-pipelines/README.md

 $ fly -t local set-pipeline -p reconfigure-pipelines -c pipelines/reconfigure-pipelines.yaml ... apply configuration? [yN]: y

 $ fly -t local unpause-pipeline -p reconfigure-pipelines unpaused 'reconfigure-pipelines'

 $ fly -t local trigger-job -j reconfigure-pipelines/configure-pipelines --watch
 ```

 Once the job is done running you should see two pipelines, `reconfigure-pipelines` and `hello-world`.
 ![UI showing two pipelines](hello-world.png)

+Now any changes you make to the `hello-world` pipeline will be updated automatically in Concourse once it picks up the commit with your changes.

-### Pipelines Settings Themselves
+### Pipelines Setting Themselves

-Our parent pipeline is setting other pipelines now but it has one glaring limitation: it doesn't set itself.
-We have to `fly set-pipeline` everytime we want to add new pipeline to the `configure-pipelines` job.
+Our parent pipeline is setting and updating other pipelines now but it has one glaring limitation: it doesn't set itself.
+We have to `fly set-pipeline` every time we want to add new pipeline to the `configure-pipelines` job.

 To resolve this we can do the following to our parent pipeline:
 * Add a job **before** the `configure-pipelines` job that self-updates the parent pipeline.
 We'll name the job `configure-self`.